osbuild/cockpit-composer/test/end-to-end/README.md

         ✓ should show a blueprint name (2239ms)
       Title Bar Check
-        ✓ should show a blueprint name title (1718ms) ✓ should have Create Composition button (1698ms) 3 passing (6s)
+        ✓ should show a blueprint name title (1718ms) ✓ should have Create Image button (1698ms)
+  3 passing (6s)
 ```